aoikurokawa/ncn-cookbook/docs/references/jito-tip-router.md

 - validator_node_pubkey: The public key of the validator node.
 - maybe_tip_distribution_meta: Metadata related to tip distribution, if applicable.
     - merkle_root_upload_authority: The authority responsible for uploading the merkle root.
-    - tip_distribution_pubkey: The pulic key owned by the Jito Tip Distribution Program.
+    - tip_distribution_pubkey: The public key owned by the Jito Tip Distribution Program.
     - total_tips: The total amount of tips in the [`TipDistributionAccount`]
     - validator_fee_bps: The validator's cut of tips from [`TipDistributionAccount`], calculated from the on-chain commission fee bps.
 - delegations: Delegations to this validator.